 Great fire pits at Farrugut.
 My husband is getting it ready for coffee in the morning!

 There is a firepit in each camp site with a built in grill top to cook on.
 Very convenient.
 Grounds were clean, and quiet in the evening.
 I loved camping here, and since Silverwood does not even open until 11:00 am its nice to have something to do in the morning with the kids.
 It cost us $29 for a campsite after taxes and fees (per night).

 The one thing you will want to consider with this campground is that it is very popular.
 It can book up early.
 I recommend making your reservations ahead of time to make sure you can get a spot!

 There are a number of hotels and motels in the area.
 Silverwood opens later, so there is plenty of time in the morning to stay offsite and still easily get to the park at opening.
-Here are three options from budget friendly to high end to consider in the area.
+Here are a few options to consider in the area that we have enjoyed.

-Coeur d’Alene Resort will offer Silverwood packages from time to time in the family package section!
+They will offer Silverwood packages from time to time in their family package section.
 There are many high end amenities here, but it is also located adjacent to the Lake Coeur d’Alene park.
-We spend a FREE afternoon here with our kids and loved it.
-There are two swimming areas, and a kids wading area that looks like a small creek/pond.
+We spent a free afternoon here with our kids and loved it.
+There are two swimming areas and a kids wading area that looks like a small creek/pond.
 There is also a castle themed park, play fields and more to enjoy, as well as Knob Hill near by.
 If you like higher end hotels, this is a good option as you could visit the theme park but also enjoy everything that the Coeur d’Alene area has to offer.